- What is a Canadian Transit Visa?

 During this untimed Advice Session with our professional immigration lawyers in London, you will receive our comprehensive advice, completely tailored to your needs and your situation.

 With our Application Package, your dedicated immigration lawyer will advise you on your application process and eligibility.
 Your caseworker will then complete and submit your forms to the Home Office on your behalf.

 Our Fast-Track Application Package is a premium service for those who need to submit their application in time with their deadlines.
 Your case will become a top priority for our lawyers and you will benefit from our highest-quality services.

 The Appeal Package

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

 The visa-exempt countries for Canada are listed below.
 If your country is on this list, you will not need a transit visa when you are transiting through Canada.

 If your country is not on this list, it likely means that you are visa-required and may need a transit visa.

-You will not be eligible to leave the airport with just a Canadian transit visa.
-You will only legally be allowed to leave the airport if you also have a valid visitor visa that allows you to visit Canada.
+You will not be eligible to leave the airport with just a Canadian transit visa while you await your connecting flight to your destination country.
+You will only legally be allowed to leave the airport if you also have a temporary resident visa like a valid visitor visa that allows you to visit Canada.

 You must always ensure that you carry your passport with you all times when transiting through Canada.
 If you don’t have your passport with you, you may either be delayed or unable to transit through Canada at all.